fiveladdercon/launchpad/docs/support/install.md

 6. Try out an example:

    ```
-   $ cd $SC_LAUNCHPAD/example
+   $ cd $SC_LAUNCHPAD/example/
    $ spacecraft -R soc.rf data.pl
    ```

-   In fact most documented examples can be tried by executing the command in the
+   Many documented examples can be tried by executing the command in the `$SC_LAUNCHPAD/example/` directory.
-   $SC_LAUNCHPAD/example/ directory.